BenjiTrapp/lolc2.github.io/doc/instagram.md

-##### Abusing Mastodon for C2
+##### Abusing Instagram for C2

-Attackers may leverage public toots, comments, or hidden "content warnings" (spoiler_text) to fetch or store commands, accessed via Mastodon’s API for covert communication.
-Replies to specific posts serve as tasking mechanisms
+Attackers may leverage direct messages, post captions, or comment fields to fetch or store commands, accessed via Instagram’s API for stealthy communication